Mombasa: South Coast

 Likoni: is a lower income and lower-middle-class neighbourhood connected to Mombasa Island by ferry.
-It is south of Mombasa Island and made up of mostly Swahili and non-Swahili Bantu tribes.
+It is south of Mombasa Island and is made up of mostly Swahili and non-Swahili Bantu tribes.
 The ferry was the target of the Likoni Riots of 1997.
+The Liwatoni Pedestrian Floating Bridge was built and designed to ease pressure on the Likoni ferry crossing by taking up most of the foot traffic, leaving the ferries to serve vehicular and cargo crossing between Mombasa Island and the South Coast.

 Diani Beach: a beach resort area situated over the Likoni Ferry on the south coast of Mombasa.
 It is located some 36 km (22 miles) south of Mombasa city on the mainland coast and is a prime resort for many local and international tourists.
 Diani Beach has an airport at Ukunda town to cater for tourists who fly there directly from Nairobi Wilson or any other airports and airfields in the country.

 Mombasa Mainland

 Magongo: is an outlying township 20 minutes driving distance northwest of Mombasa Island, situated on the Nairobi Highway.
 This fringe community lacks any effective electricity, water or sewer systems, with a general lack of infrastructure.
 Poverty, lack of sanitation, and unemployment continue to be the greatest issues for the Mikindani Township, which have ensured low health and safety standards for its residents.
 Poor, lower class housing is widespread, ranging from simple stone, two-storey structures to mud and earth homes fitted with corrugated iron roofs.
 Much of the community works outside of the township, within Mombasa Island itself as there is a lack of employment and industry.
-There are number of small health clinics, shops, and a few public primary schools: Nazarene primary is one school, which is known in particular as being staffed by a revolving volunteer teacher base from Western, and predominately English speaking nations.
+There are a number of small health clinics, shops, and a few public primary schools: Nazarene primary is one school, which is known in particular as being staffed by a revolving volunteer teacher base from Western, and predominately English speaking nations.
 This small town serves as a link between the city and Moi International Airport.
 Magongo is also home to the Akamba Handicraft Cooperative.

 Mikindani, a suburban area: This is an outlying township on the mainland along the Nairobi Highway.
 It is built in the heavy industrial sections of Changamwe and mainly accommodate the working class who either work in the industries, the town centre on the Island and the Port at Kilindini harbour.

 Miritini: outlying township on the Mombasa Nairobi Highway which is first growing as a suburban area.

 Changamwe: Industrial area which contains the Kipevu power generation projects, the Kenya Oil Refinery Company facility and housing estates such as Chaani and is the gateway to the Moi International Airport.
 The area has administrative offices of the D.O and the chiefs who serve the administrative division.